Steffo99/royalnet-5/docs_source/packs/command.rst

 Creating a new Command
 ====================================

-A Royalnet Command is a small script that is run whenever a specific message is sent to a Royalnet interface.
+A Royalnet Command is a small script that is run whenever a specific message is sent to a Royalnet platform.

 A Command code looks like this: ::